-The composition of CdTe films was controlled by changing the molecular beam intensity (MBI) ratio of Cd and Te (evaporated amount).
-Three samples fabricated at different MBIs (vapour phase mixture) had Cd/Te ratios of 0.86, 1.0 and 1.1.
-Samples were deposited at a substrate temperature of 600°C. All of the films were deposited on ceramic (SiO2-Al2O3) substrates.
-Atomic force microscopy measurements were performed with a Digital Instrument, Dimension 3000 microscope.
-Hall measurements were carried out by four-probe method.
-Photoluminescence experiments were carried out with an Ar laser operating at k=514 nm with an output power of 0.5 W. The spectra were dispersed with a SPEX 500 spectrophotometer equipped with a Ge detector and InGaAs diode.
-The system settings were as follows: 1 mm slit, T=20 K, 655 nm interference filter in the range of 655-1300 nm (PL1) and 1050 nm filter in the range of 1300-1700 nm (PL2).
+The composition of CdTe films was controlled by changing the molecular beam intensities (MBI) ratio of Cd and Te (evaporated amount).
+Three samples fabricated at different MBI had Cd/Te ratios = 0.86, 1.0, and 1.1.
+Samples were deposited at substrate temperature of 600 °C. All of the films were deposited on ceramic (SiO2:Al2O3) substrates.
+AFM measurements were performed with the Digital Instrument, Dimension 3000 microscope.
+Hall measurements were done by four probe method.
+PL experiments were done with an Ar laser operating at k = 514 nm with an output power of 0.5 W. The spectra were dispersed with a SPEX 500 spectrophotometer equipped with a Ge detector and InGaAs diode.
+The system settings were as follows: 2.0 ND, 1 mm slit, T = 20 K, 655 nm interference filter in the range 655-1300 nm (PL1), and 1050 nm filter for the range 1300-1700 nm (PL2).
 Measurements were carried out at room temperature.
-The inelastic Raman scattering experiments were carried out at room temperature in a Labram Dilor-Horiba micro-Raman spectrometer using an excitation line of 514.5 nm in backscattering configuration.
+The inelastic Raman scattering experiments were carried out at room temperature in a Labram Dilor-Horiba micro Raman spectrometer using an excitation line of 514.5 nm in backscattering configuration.
 In order to avoid sample modification due to laser heating, appropriate neutral density filters were employed.
-The Raman system uses a holographic notch filter that produces a sharp cutoff close to 155 cm^{-1} .
-The signal was analysed with an 1800 g mm-1 grating and with the help of a thermoelectrically cooled charge coupled device detector.
-Photoluminescence experiments were performed at 20 K using 514 nm Ar laser line with 5 W cm^{-2} power density as an excitation source.
-Photoluminescence spectra were dispersed by a SPEX 500 and recorded with an N2 cooled Ge detector.
-CdCl2 treatment was carried out in atmospheric pressure He/ O2 (80:20%) at 390°C for 25 min.
+The Raman system uses a holographic notch filter that produces a sharp cut-off close to 155 cm-1.
+The signal was analyzed with an 1800 gr/ mm grating and with the help of a thermoelectrically cooled CCD detector.
+PL experiments were performed at 20K using 514 nm Ar laser line with 5 W/cm^2 power density as an excitation source.
+PL spectra were dispersed by a SPEX 500, and recorded with N2-cooled Ge detector.
+CdCl2 treatment was carried out in atmospheric pressure He:O2 (80:20%) at 390 °C for 25 min.